All About Cutting

 “This organization seems to have a remarkable and unlimited source of information gathering on this topic and readily brings it to the forefront of public awareness,” he says.

-Dennis’ career has included horses and the law enforcement sector.
+Dennis’s career included horses and the law enforcement sector.
 He is also an author of multiple horse-related books.

 Madison Equestrian Examiner

 Do you want to protect your horse stable’s business, your bottom dollar, and your sanity?

 The Madison Equestrian Examiner delves into why you may want to consider vetting future clients if you run a horse boarding business.